mietek/halcyon-website/pages/examples/index.md

 - _git_ `HEAD` version of _mueval_, as a [sandbox source](/reference/#halcyon_sandbox_sources)
 - [Sandbox post-build hook](/reference/#halcyon_sandbox_post_build_hook), to set up paths for _mueval_
 - Static website content, as [extra data files](/reference/#halcyon_extra_data_files)

-**Note:**  Deploying Try Haskell may take longer than expected, because including GHC for use at run-time balloons the install directory to just under 1 GB.

 ### Usage